Skip to main content

 General Partnerships

 When two or more entrepreneurs come together to run a business, they often form a partnership.
-A partnership is like a sole proprietorship in many ways.
-Likewise, the owners of a partnership do not need to file any papers or pay any fees to set up a partnership.
+A partnership is like a sole proprietorship in that the owners of a partnership do not need to register their business entity with the state.
 The partnership begins when you start a business with one or more other people.
-They might have an agreement, called a partnership agreement, to outline how they'll work together.
+They might have an agreement, called a partnership agreement, to outline how they’ll work together.

 Also, like a sole proprietorship, each partner will report their share of the business profits on their personal tax returns as income.
 Partnerships don’t pay business taxes themselves.
 Instead, the income and losses are passed to the individual partners.
 Each partner is personally liable for any debts, claims, or other liabilities that the business is liable for.
 However, like sole proprietors, partners might face self-employment taxes.